-If you lived in Slovakia instead of United States, you would:
+If you moved to Slovakia from the United States, you would:

 MAKE 53.2% LESS MONEY EVERY YEAR